Robert Horton is co-founder and co-director of the UNtraining.

 has also been trained in Somatic Experiencing for working with trauma

 and PTSD.
 She attends Quaker Meeting, and has lived in a collective household

 for 23 years.
 White, owning-class, female and Jewish, Deborah has

 been learning about privilege and oppression from many directions.

 She is joyously committed to allyship with other white people in unlearning

 our white training.
 She is a Phase 1 teacher and a co-facilitator for Phase 3 of UNtraining White Liberal Racism.

 Ohlson has been involved with the UNtraining since 2000.
-She currently supports the organization as an administrator, a teaching assistant for Phase 2 of both white and Chinese groups, and a co-facilitator for Phase 3.
+She currently supports the organization as an administrator, a teaching assistant for Phase 2, and a co-facilitator for Phase 3.
 Caren has worked as a counselor with youth, families and adults for the last 10 years, and has participated in the Generative Somatics training with Staci Haines.
 Her main interest is creating a safe space for people to experience all the parts of themselves, and to enjoy the painful process of looking at white conditioning.
 When she’s not working, Caren can be found singing, dancing, making collages, meditating, petting cats at the local Animal Shelter, or cooking a great meal.